miniquinox/Time-lapse_Automation_Backend/README.md

 12. You have now added your printer with timelapse settings!
 13. Go ahead and open the following link:
       > https://raw.githubusercontent.com/miniquinox/Time-lapse_Automation/main/CustomTimelapse.py
 14. Right click on the code and select "Save As".
-Save it as "CustomTimelapse" and file type "Python"
+Save it as "CustomTimelapse" and file type "Python".
+Put this file in your desktop.
-15.
+15. On Cura, click on Help > Show configuration folder
+16. Open the scripts folder and move here your CustomTimelapse.py file that you saved in your desktop.
+17. Restart Cura (Close and open)
+18. Click on Extensions > Post Processing > Modify gcode
+19. Click on Add Script and select "Quino's timelapse".
+Once it's added, hit close and load your 3D model
+##### DONE!
+21.